-The management makes cash flow projections on periodic basis, and takes the necessary actions to negotiate with suppliers, and manage the inventory balances in order to ensure sufficient cash is maintained to discharge the Group's liabilities.
+The management makes cash flow projections on a periodic basis, and takes the necessary actions in order to ensure sufficient cash is maintained to discharge the Group's liabilities.

 The Group's management monitors liquidity requirements to ensure it has sufficient cash and cash equivalents to meet operational needs to be able to maintain financial terms, guarantees and covenants at all times.
 Balances due to suppliers are normally settled within 45 days from the date of purchase.